hashicorp/terraform-website/content/source/docs/enterprise/index.html.md

 ## Who is This Documentation For?

 The **Deployment and Operation** section of the Terraform Enterprise documentation is for admins and operators who install and maintain their organization's Terraform Enterprise instance.
-It is not intended for normal users of the Terraform Enterprise application.
+It is not intended for end users of the Terraform Enterprise application.

 The **Application Usage** section of the Terraform Enterprise documentation is the same content as the [Terraform Cloud documentation](/docs/cloud/index.html).
 It is intended for everyone who uses the Terraform Cloud application to provision and manage infrastructure; this includes Terraform Enterprise users, since Terraform Enterprise and Terraform Cloud are the same application.